Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

    https://github.com/CloudLabsAI-Azure/Contact-Database-Application
    ```

+   > **Note:** If the GitHub repository is already forked then proceed with the next steps.

 3. Clone the forked repository into Visual Studio using the CloudLabs-provided GitHub account.

 4. In the Visual Studio, navigate and click on the **GitHub Copilot** option located at the top right and select **Install Copilot**.